Banedb/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - reverts working directory to previous one ls -al . .. /boot details multiple files including hidden files file iamafile returns the type of file that iamafile is
+cd - reverts working directory to previous one ls -al . .. /boot details multiple files including hidden files file iamafile returns the type of file that iamafile is cp -u *.html .. copies all HTML files newer than or  not in parent directory to it from the working directory